GameFoundry/bsf/Documentation/Manuals/Native/rtti.md

 ## Plain fields  {#rtti_b_a}
 In the example above we have shown how to provide getter/setter methods for fields of `int` type.
 These fields are considered "plain" fields by the engine, and fields for types like `float`, `bool` and any other built-in language type also falls into this category.

-You register plain fields by calling @ref BansheeEngine::RTTIType<Type, BaseType, MyRTTIType>::addPlainField "RTTIType::addPlainField".
+You register plain fields by calling @ref bs::RTTIType<Type, BaseType, MyRTTIType>::addPlainField "RTTIType::addPlainField".
 The getter/setter methods must return/accept a reference to the value of the field.

 ## Reflectable fields  {#rtti_b_b}
-Reflectable fields contain types deriving from @ref BansheeEngine::IReflectable "IReflectable", meaning they're complex objects that contain their own RTTI types.
+Reflectable fields contain types deriving from @ref bs::IReflectable "IReflectable", meaning they're complex objects that contain their own RTTI types.
 For example if we were to add a `Material` class to our example, it might contain a texture.
 In such case we would provide getter/setter methods like so:
 ~~~~~~~~~~~~~{.cpp}
 class Material : public IReflectable
 {